MikiP98/HumilityAFM/README.md

     - Optional resourcepacks for:
       - vanilla emission (full texture)
       - LabPBR emission (full texture)
-- Redo coloured torch textures using Jack o'Lantern palette system
+- Redo coloured torch textures using the Jack o'Lantern palette system
-- Reduce the amount of coloured torches and jack o'Lanterns
+- Reduce the number of coloured torches and jack o'Lanterns
   - Think of a system that can replace the current 3 blocks per colour with different light output levels
 - Improve the built-in mod support for:
   - BetterNether
   - BetterEnd
   - Biomes o' Plenty
-  - Add stone variants from teh above mods, and fix the missing wood variants
+  - Add stone variants from the above mods, and fix the missing wood variants
 - Add special built-in mod support for:
   - DivineRPG
   - Couple other mods with custom wood types
+- Move duplicated code to Interfaces (cabinet block entity renderers)

 ### Medium priority: